National Advertising Review Board Recommends T-Mobile Discontinue Certain Comparative Savings Claims for its Mobile Telephone Service

 Job Title: Media Relations

-National Advertising Division Recommends Boost Mobile Modify or Discontinue Certain Claims for its Boost Mobile Network
+National Advertising Division Recommends Guideline Modify or Discontinue “#1” and “Most Popular” 401(k) Claims

 About the National Advertising Division: The National Advertising Division (NAD) of BBB National Programs provides independent self-regulation and dispute resolution services, guiding the truthfulness of advertising across the U.S. NAD reviews national advertising in all media and its decisions set consistent standards for advertising truth and accuracy, delivering meaningful protection to consumers and promoting fair competition for business.